On base loci of higher fundamental forms of toric varieties: Introduction

 In~\cite{GKK1} and~\cite{He} there are examples of $3$-dimensional weighted projective spaces whose blowing up at $\mathbf 1$ is not Mori dream.
 We remark that there is no intersection between our list and the one of~\cite{He}, since we consider only the cases in which no weight $a_i$ belongs to the semigroup generated by the remaining ones.
 Concerning the list of~\cite{GKK1}, there is only one common case, namely $\pp(17,18,20,27)$ (see also Remark~\ref{rem:ex}).

 The paper is structured as follows.
-In Section~\ref{pre} we first introduce higher fundamental forms on projective varieties and then we recall some definitions and facts about projective toric varieties.
-In Section~\ref{proof:bs} we prove Theorem~\ref{bs} together with a corollary which gives a condition on the lattice polytope $\Delta$ implying that a suitable divisor on the blowing up of the toric variety $X(\Delta)$ is not semiample.
-Section~\ref{k=m=2} deals projective toric surfaces: we prove Proposition~\ref{pro:pol} and some related results and comments.
-In the last section we apply the results of Theorem~\ref{bs} in the case of weighted projective spaces, proving in particular Proposition~\ref{propo:nonmds}.
+In Section~\ref{pre} we first introduce higher fundamental forms on projective varieties, then we recall some definitions and facts about projective toric varieties and finally we specialize to the case of toric varieties associated to a lattice polytope $\Delta$.
+In Section~\ref{proof:bs} we prove Theorem~\ref{bs} and we present a couple of related examples.
+The last section deals with some applications of Theorem~\ref{bs} to toric varieties associated to a polytope $\Delta$.
+In particular we first prove a corollary which gives a condition on $\Delta$ implying that a suitable divisor on the blowing up of the toric variety $X(\Delta)$ is not semiample.
+Then we consider the dimension $2$ case, proving Proposition~\ref{pro:pol} and some related results, and finally we restrict to weighted projective spaces, proving Proposition~\ref{propo:nonmds}.